Frequently asked questions about our Transform Together Scholarships

 Can I apply for a Transform Together scholarship if I am a current Sheffield Hallam student?

-You can apply for a Transform Together scholarship if you are progressing from a Sheffield Hallam undergraduate degree to a master's degree.
+You can apply for a Transform Together scholarship if you are progressing from a Sheffield Hallam undergraduate degree to a masters degree, or from a Sheffield Hallam International Foundation Programme to an undergraduate programme.
 You cannot apply for a scholarship for a course you have already started.
+You cannot apply for a Transform Together scholarship if you have previously received the scholarship for a course at the same level of study (e.g. you had a Transform Together scholarship for a masters course and you wish to study a second masters course).

 The terms and conditions say that I need to be a 'self-funding' student to apply for a Transform Together scholarship – what does that mean?

 Self-funded means that you are not receiving any funding for your studies from an external source such as a government, a scholarship provider, a company or an employer.
-You are classed as self-funded if a family member or friend funds your studies as this is a personal arrangement.
-If you are a student from the EU, you are also classed as self-funded if you are applying for a Student Loan.
+You are classed as self-funded if a family member or friend funds your studies.

 When will I find out if I have been offered a Transform Together scholarship?

 You will be notified no later than one month after the scholarship deadline.
-This will be by email using the email address on your application.
+This will be by email using the email address provided on your scholarship application.
+Please also check your spam folder for an email from us.

 Can I defer my Transform Together scholarship?